HBClab/NiBetaSeries/docs/betaseries.rst

 (e.g., cue), you will have a four-dimensional dataset where each volume represents the beta estimates for a particular event.

-Having one regressor per event in a single model is known as "least squares all".
+Having one regressor per event in a single model is known as "least squares all" (LSA).
-This method, however, has limitations in the context of fast event related designs (e.g., designs where the events occur between 3-6 seconds apart on average).
+This method, however, has limitations in the context of fast event-related designs (e.g., designs where the events occur between 3-6 seconds apart on average).
-Since each event has its own regressor, events that occur very close in time are colinear (e.g. are very overlapping).
+Since each event has its own regressor, events that occur very close in time are collinear (e.g. are very overlapping).

-Benjamin Turner :cite:`d-Turner2012a` derived a solution for the high colinearity observed in least sqaures all by using another type of regression known as "least squares separate".
+Jeanette Mumford :cit:`d-Mumford2012` derived a solution for the high collinearity observed in least squares all by using another type of regression known as "least squares separate" (LSS).
 Instead of having one general linear model (GLM) with a regressor per event, least squares separate implements a GLM per event with only two regressors:
 1) one for the event of interest, and 2) one for every other event in the experiment.
-This process reduces the colinearity of the regressors and creates a more valid estimate of how each regressor fits the data.
+This process reduces the collinearity of the regressors and creates a more valid estimate for each trial, but also combines all other conditions within the design matrix, which will reduce model fit.

+Benjamin Turner :cite:`d-Turner2012a` improved upon the LSS method by retaining the original conditions in the design matrix.
+In this updated version, the individual trial's design matrix is almost the same as the original design matrix, except that the trial is separated out into its own regressor.
-NiBetaSeries uses "least squares separate" and is thus optimized for fast event related designs.
+NiBetaSeries uses this updated "least squares separate" method and is thus optimized for fast event-related designs.

 Mathematical Background